Tippy Tappy Pet Nails

 A rule of thumb for a proper nail length for your pet is that the nail should not touch the ground.
 If you can hear the tippy tappy on the floor, it's time for a nail trim!
 There are a few tools out there you can choose for nail trimming.
 Depending on your pet's nail type may depend on the suitable device for your pet.
 For example, Athena has dark and dense nails, so it is difficult to determine her quicks.
-I found that a grinder works best for her nail type as I can monitor more carefully if I've reached her quicks.
-Ask your vet or groomer for advice on the best nail tool to use for your pet.
+A grinder works best for her nail type as I can monitor more carefully if I've reached her quicks.
+Ask your vet or groomer for advice on the best nail tool for your pet.

 Need fear-free nail trim services?
 Contact this professional